Boycott: NBA playoff games called off amid player protest

-The dramatic series of moves began when the Bucks — the NBA’s team from Wisconsin, a state rocked in recent days by the shooting by police of Jacob Blake, a Black man — didn’t take the floor for their playoff game against the Magic.
-The teams were set to begin Game 5 of their series shortly after 4 p.m., with the Bucks needing a win to advance to the second round.

-Players had been discussing boycotting games in the bubble after the shooting of Blake in Kenosha, Wisconsin.
-More discussions among players on teams still in the bubble were scheduled Wednesday, presumably on how — or if — to go forward with the season, but even before that the Bucks apparently decided they would act.
+“I couldn’t agree more.
+Thank you, Bucks,” Wisconsin Gov. Tony Evers tweeted.

+The NBA did not say when Wednesday’s games would be played or if Thursday’s schedule of three more games involving six other teams would be affected.
+NBA players and coaches met for nearly three hours Wednesday night to determine next steps, including whether the season should continue.
+They did not come to a consensus, a person with knowledge of the meeting told AP.

-“We fully support our players and the decision they made,” Bucks owners Marc Lasry, Wes Edens and Jamie Dinan said in a joint statement.
+“We fully support our players and the decision they made,” Bucks owners Marc Lasry, Wes Edens and Jamie Dinan said in a joint statement after Milwaukee players decided to not take the floor.
 “Although we did not know beforehand, we would have wholeheartedly agreed with them.
-The only way to bring about change is to shine a light on the racial injustices that are happening in front of us.
-Our players have done that and we will continue to stand alongside them and demand accountability and change.”
+The only way to bring about change is to shine a light on the racial injustices that are happening in front of us.”

 Added Jeanie Buss, the Governor of the Lakers, in a tweet: “I stand behind our players, today and always.
 After more than 400 years of cruelty, racism and injustice, we all need to work together to say enough is enough.”

-The Bucks remained in their locker room past 6 p.m., more than two hours after they made the decision to boycott.
-It was not immediately clear why they were staying in the arena.

-There are three other playoff games scheduled Thursday.
-It was unclear if they would be affected.
-Several NBA players, including the Lakers’ LeBron James, tweeted out messages demanding change and the Boston Celtics’ official Twitter account did the same.
+Several NBA players, including the Lakers’ LeBron James, tweeted out messages demanding change.
+Some teams did the same.

 “We weren’t given advanced notice about the decision but we are happy to stand in solidarity with Milwaukee, Jacob, and the entire NBA community,” Orlando guard Michael Carter-Williams said.
 “Change is coming.”